slott56/slott56.github.io/Pelican/content/blog/2011/12/2011_12_09-statically_typed_language_nonsense.rst

 http://research.microsoft.com/en-us/um/people/lamport/pubs/lamport-types.pdf

-@Luke I&#39;d argue that it is not 100% coverage a...
+@Luke I'd argue that it is not 100% coverage a...
 -----------------------------------------------------

 Anonymous<noreply@blogger.com>